-- Explanation continues on attached pages made part of this document by reference.

-- a.
-Name this person to supervise:
+- Explanation continues on attached pages made part of this document by reference. - a.
+Name this person to supervise: \\\\\\

-- b.
-Restrict parenting time as follows:

-- c.
-Order cost of supervised parenting time (if applicable) to be paid by:

-- Party A

--] Party B OR

-- Shared equally by the parties

-- 3. AUTHORITY FOR LEGAL DECISION-MAKING: Award legal authority to make decisions about the child(ren) as follows:

-I. CHILD SUPPORT:

-Order that child support will be paid by: Party A OR Party B in an amount determined by the Court under the Arizona Child Support Guidelines.
-Support payments will begin on the first day of the first month after the Judge or Commissioner signs the Decree.
-These support payments, and a fee for handling, will be paid through the Support Payment Clearinghouse, PO Box 52107, Phoenix, Arizona 85072-7107 by Income Withholding Order.
-The Child Support Order to be attached to the Decree of Legal Separation.
+Case No. b.
+Restrict parenting time as follows: c.
+Order cost of supervised parenting time (if applicable) to be paid by: Party A Party B, OR Shared equally by the parties.
+C.3.
+AUTHORITY FOR LEGAL DECISION-MAKING: Award legal authority to make decisions concerning the child(ren) as follows: AWARD SOLE AUTHORITY FOR LEGAL DECISION-MAKING to: Party A or Party B OR AWARD JOINT LEGAL DECISION-MAKING AUTHORITY to BOTH PARENTS.
+Party A and Party B will act as joint legal decision makers concerning the minor child(ren).
+(For the court to order "joint" legal decision-making, there must have been no "significant" domestic violence according to Arizona law, A.R.S. § 25-403.03).
+Provisions for LEGAL DECISION-MAKING and PARENTING TIME to be within or attached to the Decree as a Parenting Plan.
+(Rule 45 $(c)(1)$ ) CHII LD SUPPORT: 1.
+Order that child support will be paid by: Party A OR Party B in a reasonable amount as determined by the court under the Arizona Child Support Guidelines.
+Support payments will begin on the first day of the first month after the Judge or Commissioner signs the Decree; with all the payments, plus the statutory handling fee to be paid through the Support Payment Clearinghouse, PO Box 52107, Phoenix, Arizona 85072-7107 by income withholding order.

-Order that past child support be paid by: Party A OR Party B in an amount determined by using a retroactive application of the Arizona Child Support Guidelines taking into account any amount of temporary or voluntary/direct support that has been paid.
-Support to be paid through the Clearinghouse as defined above.
+2. Order that past child support be paid by Party A OR Party B in an amount determined by using a retroactive application of the Arizona Child Support Guidelines taking into account any amount of temporary or voluntary/direct support that has been paid.
+Support to be paid as defined above.